 The hand-built backyard oven takes shape.

-Photograph of a dome of wet sand atop a homemade bread oven
+A dome of wet sand atop a homemade bread oven

-A slab of clay and a dome of wet sand atop the oven
+A slab of clay and a dome of wet sand atop the oven.

-In retrospect, I should have let it dry completely and fired it in situ, but I decided to cut the entire thing into bricks, all carefully labeled, and then fired them in a kiln.
+In retrospect, I should have let it dry completely and fired it in situ, but I decided to cut the entire thing into bricks, all carefully labeled and then fired them in a kiln.
 Little did I realize how hard the reassembly would be when the bricks were labeled with uppercase, lowercase, and Greek letters!

-Photograph of carefully labeled clay, to be cut into bricks for a bread oven
+Carefully labeled clay, to be cut into bricks for a bread oven

-Carefully labeled clay bricks
+Carefully labeled clay bricks.

-The clay bricks within the kiln
+The clay bricks within the kiln.

 I was able to get everything back together with mortar and then cover everything with a foot’s thickness of stucco.
 Fiberglass insulation would have made it much more efficient at heat retention, as would straw in the bricks, which would have been more historically accurate as well.
 In any case, the oven worked fine, easily reaching about 500 degrees, which is excellent for baking.
 Smaller sticks work better than heavy logs for some reason.

-Photograph of a backyard oven, with smoke from chimney
+Ken Albala's backyard oven, with smoke from chimney

-The oven hard at work
+The oven hard at work.

 With about an hour or two of burn, the oven was extremely hot inside and could still be touched on the outside, meaning that it did hold the heat fairly well.
 Once it got hot enough I dragged the ashes out with a shovel and cleaned the floor of the oven with a wet mop.